Compliance Management Program

 Generally, the degree of detail or specificity of procedures will vary in accordance with the complexity of the issue or transactions addressed.
 An institution’s policies and procedures should provide personnel with all the information needed to perform a business transaction.
 This may include applicable regulation cites and definitions, sample forms with instructions, institution policy, and, where appropriate, directions for routing, reviewing, retaining, and destroying transaction documents.

 For example, loan application procedures should be established so that institution personnel consistently treat all applicants equitably and fairly.
-These procedures should incorporate and clearly convey to staff the regulatory requirements and the institution’s lending policy, including the institution’s nondiscriminatory lending criteria.
+These procedures should clearly convey to staff the regulatory requirements and the institution’s lending policy, including the institution’s nondiscriminatory lending criteria.

 Similarly, contracts with third parties should set clear expectations for adherence to relevant laws and regulations.
 Compliance policies and procedures are the means to ensure consistent operating guidelines that support the institution in complying with applicable federal consumer protection laws and regulations, both directly and through the use of third-party providers.
 Also, these criteria will provide standards by which compliance officers and line managers may review business operations.